Realist Real Estate Roundup, November 4–8 (Part 2 of 7)

 Trading in Fannie Mae TBAs

 When the Federal Reserve talks about buying mortgage-backed securities (or MBS), it’s referring to the To-Be-Announced market (usually referred to as the TBA market).
 The TBA market allows loan originators to take individual loans and turn them into a homogeneous product that can be traded.
 TBAs settle once a month, and Fannie Mae loans are put into Fannie Mae securities.
 TBAs are broken out by coupon rate and settlement date.
-In the chart below, we’re looking at the Fannie Mae 4% coupon for December delivery.
+In the chart below, we’re looking at the Fannie Mae 3.5% coupon for November delivery.
 Followers of this weekly piece may notice that the coupon keeps changing.
+Prior to the FOMC meeting, we showed the 4% coupon, but since rates have fallen, the 3.5% is the best-ex coupon.
+Given the move in bonds on Friday, the 4s may be best-ex next week.

 The TBA market is the basis for which your loan originator prices a loan.
 When the originator offers a loan to you (as a borrower), your rate is par, give or take any points you’re paying.
 Your originator will then sell the loan into a TBA.
 If you’re quoted a 4% mortgage rate with no points, the lender will fund your loan and then sell it for the current TBA price.
-In this case, the TBA closed at 104 10/32, which means your lender will make just under 4.5% before taking into account the cost of making the loan.
+In this case, the TBA closed at 100 28/32, which means your lender will make 1% before taking into account the cost of making the loan.
+A borrower would have to pay points to get that rate.

 The Fed is the biggest buyer of TBA paper.
 Other buyers include sovereign wealth funds, countries with trade surpluses with the United States, and pension funds.
 TBAs are a completely “upstairs” market in that they don’t trade on an exchange and most trading is done “on the wire,” or over the phone.